danielhz/sparql-prov-tpch/README.md

 # Provenance for SPARQL queries via Query Rewiring: TPC-H benchmark

 This is the source code repository of a experiment to study a method for computing how-provenance for SPARQL via query rewriting.
-This is experiment is based on the TPC-H benchmark that is a well-known synthetic SQL benchmark for analytic queries.
+This experiment is based on the TPC-H benchmark that is a well-known synthetic SQL benchmark for analytic queries.
 We translate the dataset and the queries to RDF and SPARQL, respectively.